-The Local Infrastructure Hub of the Southeast Sustainability Directors Network helps communities leverage Federal resources and maintains a grant opportunity database.
+The Local Infrastructure Hub of the Southeast Sustainability Directors Network helps communities leverage Federal resources and maintains a funding opportunity database.
 The Clean Future Florida website provides clean energy planning resources applicable in all states.

-Loans for innovative clean energy solutions and reinvestment in closed or aging energy facilities.
+Loans for energy solutions and reinvestment in closed or aging energy facilities.

-$3.6b in loans for innovative clean energy and supply chain solutions, energy infrastructure reinvestment, and state energy financing institution support.
+Loans for energy and supply chain solutions, energy infrastructure reinvestment, advanced vehicle manufacturing, Tribal energy, and CO2 transportation.

 State governments, local governments, nonprofits, Federally- and State-recognized Tribes, special districts, independent school districts, public and private institutions of higher education, public housing authorities, and large and small businesses may be eligible to apply.

 Click “Learn More” for information on how to apply.
-Available through September 30, 2026 or until funds are expended.

 Funding for economic and community development in the Appalachian region.